Quick Stats

 -

-JEDI is paramount: United Way's grant program overhaul specifically prioritizes organizations led by BIPOC leaders with strong JEDI implementation.
-If your organization has at least 50% BIPOC board representation and BIPOC executive leadership, highlight this prominently.
+JEDI is paramount: United Way's grant programme overhaul specifically prioritises organisations led by BIPOC leaders with strong JEDI implementation.
+If your organisation has at least 50% BIPOC board representation and BIPOC executive leadership, highlight this prominently.

 -

 Competition is significant: With a 19% success rate (238 applications, 45 funded), applications must be exceptionally strong.
-Attend information sessions and utilize one-on-one office hours to strengthen your proposal.
+Attend information sessions and utilise one-on-one office hours to strengthen your proposal.

 -

-Unrestricted funding philosophy: United Way shifted to awarding only unrestricted general operating grants and instituted nontraditional reporting.
-Frame your proposal around organizational capacity and mission alignment rather than narrow project outcomes.
+Unrestricted funding philosophy: United Way shifted to awarding only unrestricted general operating grants and instituted non-traditional reporting.
+Frame your proposal around organisational capacity and mission alignment rather than narrow project outcomes.

 -

 Multi-year commitment: The Community Impact Fund offers three years of funding rather than the traditional two-year cycle, demonstrating United Way's commitment to sustained partnerships.
-Emphasize your long-term sustainability and organizational trajectory.
+Emphasise your long-term sustainability and organisational trajectory.

 -

-Racial equity must be explicit: Every funded program must demonstrate how it addresses the root causes of racial inequities.
+Racial equity must be explicit: Every funded programme must demonstrate how it addresses the root causes of racial inequities.
 Generic diversity statements won't suffice—show specific strategies and outcomes related to advancing racial equity.

 -

-Consider the emergency fund: If your organization is experiencing government funding disruptions or increased demand, the rolling "United Is The Way" grants may provide faster access to general operating support.
+Consider the emergency fund: If your organisation is experiencing government funding disruptions or increased demand, the rolling "United is the Way" grants may provide faster access to general operating support.

 -

 Leverage technical assistance: The Alliance for Nonprofit Impact provides free support.
-Engaging with these resources before applying demonstrates commitment to strengthening your application and organizational capacity.
+Engaging with these resources before applying demonstrates commitment to strengthening your application and organisational capacity.

 References